Triangle of Sadness

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Carl and Yaya board the luxury yacht.
 Part Two: "The Yacht" begins.
 They fully enter the world of the ultra-wealthy, with Russian oligarchs, British arms dealers, and elderly tech millionaires.
 The crew is instructed that guests are always right., moving from reaction to action.

 At 73 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The Captain's Dinner descends into chaos.
+The analysis reveals that this crucial beat The Captain's Dinner descends into chaos.
 A violent storm hits, passengers become seasick and vomit everywhere, and Captain Thomas and Dmitry have a drunken political debate over the PA system with competing quotes (Marx vs. Reagan), while the ship literally falls apart.
 False defeat: the civilized veneer collapses., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 109 minutes (74% through) represents the emotional nadir.
 Here, The yacht sinks.
 The survivors wash up on a deserted island.
 This is the "whiff of death" - their old world is literally destroyed, their wealth and status rendered meaningless.
-All is lost., shows the protagonist at their lowest point.
+All is lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 117 minutes initiates the final act resolution at 80% of the runtime.
 Abigail fully seizes power through control of resources.
 She negotiates with the group: she'll provide food if she gets privileges - the lifeboat as her shelter and Carl as her sexual partner.
 The toilet manager becomes captain.
 New order established., demonstrating the transformation achieved throughout the journey.